Frequently Asked Questions

 Does MassArt have housing for its students?

-The college houses students in two residence halls.
-Smith hall accommodates 116 students who are entering college for the first time.
-The Artists' Residence, MassArt's apartment-style residence hall, provides living space for 250 continuing, transfer, and graduate students, and a small number of first-year students.
+The college houses students in three residence halls: Tree House Residence Hall - primarily for first and second year students, Smith Hall - suite-style living for first-year students only, and The Artists' Residence - apartment-style living primarily for returning and transfer students.
 MassArt guarantees residence space to all first time college students whose residence applications and deposits are received on or before May 1st.
 First-time college applicants applying after May 1st for student housing are placed on a waiting list.
 If residence spaces become available, the Office of Housing and Residence Life notifies wait-listed students as quickly as possible.

 Is MassArt accessible by public transportation?